Create a cloud flow by using Dynamics 365 (online)

 Dynamics 365 apps such as Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 column Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation, use Microsoft Dataverse as the data source.

 Do not use the Dynamics 365 connector for new flows.
 Use the Microsoft Dataverse connector whenever you can.
 If the Microsoft Dataverse connector does not fit your needs, use the Microsoft Dataverse (legacy) connector.

 The Microsoft Dataverse connector should be your first choice because it provides the most capability and best performance.
 However, it does not currently provide certain capabilities that the Dynamics 365 and Microsoft Dataverse connectors do, such as the ability to connect to multiple environments.
 The Microsoft Dataverse (legacy) provides the same capabilities as the Dynamics 365 connector, but also provides substantially improved reliability.

 By using a Dynamics 365 connector, you can create flows that initiate when an event occurs in Dynamics 365, or some other service, which then performs an action in Dynamics 365, or some other service.

 In Power Automate, you can set up automated workflows between your favorite apps and services to synchronize files, get notifications, collect data, and more.
 For more information, see Get started with Power Automate.

-Create a flow from a template
+Create a cloud flow from a template

 - When an object is created in Dynamics 365, create a list item in SharePoint.